- 1 Overview

 Implementing a Commission

 The responsibility for implementing a motion lies with the senator who passed the motion.
 They are considered to be in charge of the work and the civil service will liaise with them to obtain any necessary details which have not been included in the wording of the motion.
 However, once the Senate has passed a motion, then the legal authority has been granted to create the commission has been granted, so any character can provide the resources needed to build the commission.
-The only exception is where the wording of the motion explicitly states that the civil service should only accept materials from a specific individual.

 Please do not include a note when you hand in your wains as it is impossible to process these notes at the point where your bag is processed.